The Amazing South Costa Rica

 ••

 Our journey will start at Cerro de La Muerte, an oak dominated forest in the higher elevations of Costa Rica, they are providing the largest number of endemic birds of Southern Central America.
 These high mountains with cool weather are home of the Resplendent Quetzal, revered by Aztecs and Mayans and considered one of the most beautiful birds in the world.
 We spend two nights exploring the coastal region with a complete new set of birds and coming in close contact with some of the special birds of the south.
-La Cusinga rain forest will provide us with some of the amazing birds of the area.
 As we move closer to the border of Panama, we will have the chance to encounter many species they are considered near endemic that are found only in Costa Rica and Panama.
 We will spend two nights near Piedras Blancas National Park.
-Lastly, we return to the central pacific part of the country where we will have the chance to see the mangrove forest with a complete new set of wetland birds as well as transitional rain forest birds in Carara National Park.
+Lastly, we return to the Central Pacific part of the country where we will have the chance to see the mangrove forest with a complete new set of wetland birds as well as transitional rain forest birds in Carara National Park.

 Note: *To organize a private tour for your convenience any time of the year, please get in touch with us!